alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

    5. Enemies shall attempt to defeat the player by attacking them.
    6. The game shall end if the player's health reaches 0.
    7. An entity's health shall decrease by the attacker’s power minus the defender's defense when it is attacked.
+   8. The player shall only be able to equip one set of armor at a time.
+   9. The player shall only be able to equip one weapon at a time.
+   10. The game shall display a message when the player successfully equips a piece of equipment.
+   10. The game shall display a message when the player successfully unequips a piece of equipment.

 # Non-Functional Requirements